 It's simple to manage long-term healing of your elbow with conservative treatment methods that can be used in the comfort of your own home.
 If you're looking for an all-natural form of pain management and long-term healing solution for long-lasting relief, seriously consider the benefits of incorporating the Elbow TShellz Wrap into your treatment plan.

 The use of a Cold Compress or Ice Pack can help you to decrease post-operative pain and swelling while also managing any pain from occasional inflammatory flare-ups (re-injury).
 Consistent treatment with a Cold Compress or Ice Pack will effectively reduce your inflammation, draw the pain out of your elbow and gently numb the nerve endings in your tissue for rapid, long-lasting pain relief.

 Use TShellz Wraps regularly to reduce your risk of re-injury while keeping your muscles, tendons and ligaments elastic and flexible.
-Healthy blood flow is vital to the healing process after elbow surgery; your blood flow is what brings oxygen, nutrients, anti-bodies and energy (things needed to heal) into your damaged tissue.
+Healthy blood flow is vital to the healing process after elbow surgery; your blood flow is what brings oxygen, nutrients and energy (things needed to heal) into your damaged tissue.
 Blood flow promotes tissue re-growth, strengthening the delicate work your surgeon has done.